When do I start my apartment search? What questions should I be asking? What qualifies as a good deal, even?

 Change of address:

-The final and most overlooked step is notifying companies and the people in your life of your new address.
-Here is a list of people and companies you need to update with your new address.
+The final and most overlooked step is notifying the companies and people in your life of your new address.
+Here is a list to reference:

-Post Office: Even though it would be nice to not get pre-approved credit cards, you still need to let the post office know of your address change in order to receive important mail like birthday cards from grandma.
-Pro tp: you can also do this online for $1.
+Post Office – Even though it would be nice to not get pre-approved credit cards, you still need to let the post office know of your address change in order to receive important mail like birthday cards from grandma.
+PRO TIP: You can also do this online for $1.